metauni/metauniOS/src/ReplicatedStorage/Util/README.md

 Most libraries are adapted from [Quenty's](https://github.com/Quenty) [NevermoreEngine](https://github.com/Quenty/NevermoreEngine).
 NevermoreEngine is a comprehensive monorepo with libraries for pretty much everything, from which I've extracted the "core" libraries.
 They were extracted on 18/08/23, so from commit 40f9a1fad543e137f1e639cafc45a98cb439b0b6.

+Individual files may have a changelog in the initial comment.

+## Nevermore License
 NevermoreEngine is distributed under the MIT License.

-## Nevermore License
 ```
 MIT License